Which city is cheaper, Byron Bay or Canberra?

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Canberra is $126, while the average daily cost in Byron Bay is $127.
+The average daily cost (per person) in Canberra is $116, while the average daily cost in Byron Bay is $121.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Canberra and Byron Bay in more detail.
+What follows is a categorical breakdown of travel costs for Canberra and Byron Bay in more detail.

 For Canberra, here are some examples of average food and meal prices for travelers: